Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzApplicationGatewayWebApplicationFirewallConfiguration.md

 ### -ApplicationGateway
 Specifies an application gateway object.
-You can use the Get-AzureRmApplicationGateway cmdlet to get an application gateway object.
+You can use the Get-AzApplicationGateway cmdlet to get an application gateway object.

 ```yaml
 Type: Microsoft.Azure.Commands.Network.Models.PSApplicationGateway